alejo-brand/Readme_Generator_App/Readme.md

 ## License

-this project is covered under the GPL3.0 type license
+Note: this project is covered under the GPL3.0 type license

 ## Testing
 test